stuycs-gh-classrooms/nxtm-p01-pd09-teamtemu/README.md

 - Multiple balls (with collision detection)
 - Blocks that you can't hit
+- Chance for paddle to "break" = instant lose

 ### Array Usage
 How will you be using arrays in this project?